scvalex/ltc/docs/final.md

 \label{sec:implementation}

 So far, we have seen what our reasons for writing LTc were, and what design decisions we have made.
-We will now discuss LTc is actually implemented.
+We will now discuss how LTc is actually implemented.
 We begin with an outside view that treats an LTc system as a blackbox, we briefly mention our choice of programming language, we describe LTc's internal architecture, and we finish by discussing a few design issues that cropped up during implementation.

 ## Outside View